When it comes to odd stains and marks around your faucets and sinks, few are worse than calcium deposits.

 As with many techniques for cleaning your bathroom or kitchen, there are lots of different ways you can do that.
 While using commercial cleaners is one great way, many homeowners are more concerned with the state of their plumbing while others prefer more environmentally friendly alternatives.
 In this article, we’ve made sure to give both possible options for effective cleaning and eco-conscious options.

-And if you find that the deposits are somewhere out of your reach while removing calcium buildups, or if you need professional help installing new systems, our team at Clover Services is ready to help whenever you need it.
+And if you find that the deposits are somewhere out of your reach while removing calcium buildups, or if you need professional help installing new systems, our team at Clover Contracting is ready to help whenever you need it.

 What Causes Calcium Buildup?